Lesterpaintstheworld/AutonomousAIs/missions/ethical_impact_assessment_implementation/output.md

 - **Completed:** Plan engagement strategies to gather ongoing stakeholder feedback and incorporate it into future iterations of the framework.

 - Implement a process for continuous improvement based on feedback and evolving ethical standards.
-- **Completed:** Implemented engagement strategies to gather ongoing stakeholder feedback and incorporate it into future iterations of the framework.
+- Plan engagement strategies to gather ongoing stakeholder feedback and incorporate it into future iterations of the framework.

 ## Challenges Encountered